ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-service-print-spooler-remote-code-execution-investigation/investigation-walkthrough.md

 4. Remove hidden anchor.
 Example: <a id="1-reconnaissance-activity--service-enumeration-analysis"></a>
 -->

+<a id="1-initial-triage-attacker-infrastructure-discovery"></a>

 <details>
 <summary><strong>▶ 1) Initial Triage: Attacker Infrastructure Discovery</strong><br>
 → establishing which external infrastructure the compromised host communicated with during the attack
 </summary><br>

-*Goal:* Establish the attacker-controlled domain and infrastructure by analyzing authentication and SMB-related security telemetry to distinguish malicious external interaction from legitimate domain activity.
+**Goal:** Establish the attacker-controlled domain and infrastructure by analyzing authentication and SMB-related security telemetry to distinguish malicious external interaction from legitimate domain activity.

-<a id="1-initial-triage-attacker-infrastructure-discovery"></a>

 <!--
 - [🔷 1.1) Identifying Attacker-Controlled Domain Context](#-11-identifying-attacker-controlled-domain-context)